Key takeaways:

 Oklahoma

-To get your roofing contractor’s license in Oklahoma, register with the Oklahoma Construction Industries Board
+To get your roofing contractor’s license in Oklahoma, register with the Oklahoma Construction Industries Board.

-Serious about starting?
+Want the full breakdown?
 Learn how to become a licensed roofer in Oklahoma.

 Oregon